Leka, Crown Prince of Albania: Marriage and exile

 In 1975, Leka married Australian citizen and former teacher Susan Cullen-Ward.
 They were married in a civil ceremony in the Hôtel de Ville, Biarritz.
 The wedding reception, at a five-star Toledo Roadhouse, was attended by members of other exiled royal families, loyal Albanians and friends, who toasted "Long live the King".
 The couple returned to Madrid, where they were befriended by the Spanish King Juan Carlos I and continued to enjoy the attentions of Albanians.
 The couple married religiously in Madrid.
-Their wedding was officiated by a Muslim ulema, a Protestant pastor (due to the fact that Susan was Episcopalian), and a Roman Catholic priest (as Queen Geraldine was Catholic).
+Their wedding was officiated by a Muslim ulema, a Protestant pastor (because Susan was an Anglican), and a Roman Catholic priest (as Queen Geraldine was a Catholic).

 When it was discovered that Leka not only retained some Thai bodyguards, but had what was described as an arms cache in their home, the Spanish government asked him to leave.
 When his plane arrived at Gabon for refueling, he found that it was being surrounded by local troops, who were said to have been hired to capture him by the Albanian government.
 The soldiers backed down when Leka appeared at the plane's door with a bazooka in his hand.
 The couple went on to Rhodesia but, after Robert Mugabe took power, they settled in a large compound near Johannesburg where they were given diplomatic status by the South African Government.

 Leka spent many years exiled in Bryanston, South Africa, where his son Prince Leka was born, before eventually returning to Albania in 2002.